Jacob Riis: Criticism

 There were other reform attempts to relocate immigrants further outside the city, such as Williamsburg or Brownsville.
 These also failed, as living conditions weren't much better and those living there still had to travel into the city for work.
 According to Sowell, Riis's own personal experiences were the rule rather than the exception during his era: like most immigrants and low-income persons, he lived in the tenements only temporarily before gradually earning more income and relocating to different lodgings.

-The harshest criticisms that Riis faced were for his depictions of Eastern European Jews.
-Gurock (1981) says Riis was insensitive to the needs and fears of East European Jewish immigrants who flooded into New York at this time.
+Riis faced criticism for his depictions of Eastern European Jews.
+Gurock (1981) says Riis was insensitive to the needs and fears of East European Jewish immigrants who lived in New York at this time.
 Fried (1997) criticizes what he calls Riis's “image of Jews as alien, exotic, unassimilable race, and a people resistant to the promises of Christian universalism."
 Riis's written work about the Jews invoked anti-semitic tropes such as saying “money is their god”.

 Riis saw the Jews as antiquated and mysterious.
 He called the area of the Lower East Side with the most Jewish immigrants Jewtown, with an “omnipresent and unfathomable peddler” harking back to the trope of the Jewish usurer, and that entering a Jewish house of mourning meant “going back 2000 years”.
 Fried notes that as Riis gained popularity he moderated his comments about Jews however critics still point to his earlier works as influencing his biases later on in life.

 The Jews weren't the only immigrant group he stereotyped in his work, in an effort to explain why these groups “hindered the growth of a uniform culture”.
 In Riis's books, according to some historians, "The Jews are nervous and inquisitive, the Orientals are sinister, the Italians are unsanitary."
-For example, early on in his career he stated that “the Chinese must go” and then 20 years later “only as regards to the Asiatic we have made a flat verdict of exclusion”.
+For example, early on in his career he stated that “the Chinese must go” and then 20 years later “only as regards the Asiatic we have made a flat verdict of exclusion”.
 Riis also criticized Italian immigrants stating that they “reproduce conditions of destitution and disorder”.